-Prior to 1995, the Medical Database Commission (MDC) collected hospital discharge data.
-On September 30, 1995, the North Carolina General Assembly eliminated the MDC and set up an alternate system for the reporting of discharge data.
-Since 1996, hospitals have reported data, currently through Truven Health Analytics, as set forth by the Medical Care Data Act of 1995 (Article 11a of Chapter 131E of the North Carolina General Statutes).
+Prior to 1995, the Medical Database Commission (MDC) collected hospital discharge data in NC.
+On September 30, 1995, the North Carolina General Assembly eliminated the MDC and set up an alternate system for the reporting of hospital discharge data.
+Since 1996, hospitals have reported data, currently through IBM and the North Carolina Healthcare Association, as set forth by the Medical Care Data Act of 1995 (Article 11a of Chapter 131E of the North Carolina General Statutes).

-Since 1996, the Cecil G. Sheps Center for Health Services Research has worked under contract with the North Carolina Division of Health Service Regulation to store, maintain, and analyze the North Carolina Discharge Databases.
-The data contained in the discharge databases are retrieved claim forms used by facilities to bill payers.
+Since 1996, the Cecil G. Sheps Center for Health Services Research has worked under contract with the North Carolina Division of Health Service Regulation to store, maintain, and analyze the North Carolina Hospital Discharge Databases.
+The data contained in the discharge databases are secondary claims data used by facilities to bill payers.